£1.99

 These oat groats are 'naked' because the hull naturally falls away from the grain without threshing.
 They're a superb alternative to brown rice, quicker to cook and with a creamier texture and richer flavour.

 These naked oat groats are grown on a farm that also grows and harvest wheat, barley and other cereals.
-As such we can't be sure there won't occasionally be wheat or other cereals present.
+As such it’s likely there will occasionally be wheat or other cereals present.
 If you're looking for gluten free oats we also have gluten-free naked oat groats and flakes, grown and processed on a farm that doesn't grow or handle other cereals.

 Add cooked (or if cooking time allows dry grains) to stews and casseroles.
 Use cooked grains in salads.